Join us for a 4-mile hike along the main trails of the historic "Commons Settlement," popularly known as Dogtown.

-This is a relatively easy hike, with mostly gentle grades but plenty of rocks and roots underfoot.
-With stops, be prepared for the hike to take about 2 hours.
+This is relatively easy hike, with mostly gentle grades, but plenty of rocks and roots underfoot.
+With stops, be prepared for the hike to take just over 2 hours.

-Meeting Spot: We will meet at the main entrance to Dogtown off Cherry St., just a short distance north of the intersection with Reynard Street, on the right.
-See the hike map for specifics.
-There is a small parking lot part a quarter mile up Dogtown Rd. on the right.
+Meeting spot: We will meet at the main entrance to Dogtown off Cherry St., just a short distance north of the intersection with Reynard Street, on the right.
+See map of parking location here There is a small parking lot part a quarter mile up Dogtown Rd. on the right.
 If filled, park on the right side of the road beyond the lot.

 Cape Ann Trail Stewards | PO Box 690 | Essex | MA | 01929